BrianKan/IBM_Coursera_QA_BOT/README.md

 # qabot.py 🚀

 qabot.py is a Python-based chatbot designed to answer user queries in real-time.
-It leverages machine learning and natural language processing (NLP) techniques to provide intelligent responses.
+It leverages RAG and Langchain techniques to provide intelligent responses.
 This project can be integrated with multiple platforms or used as a standalone bot.
 <br></br>

 ## Features 🌟